 This message repetition can significantly improve the interference robustness of the system even in a potential degraded mode where only a single channel is available.

-Optimization potential of the CBTC systems described in draft ECC Report
+Potential optimization potential of the CBTC systems described in draft ECC Report

 To further improve the robustness of the CBTC systems, several system improvements could be performed to reduce any potential co-channel and adjacent channel interference, reduce the probability of a degraded mode, and hence improve the signal reliability.